zpconn/igp24-axplorer/README.md

 # IGP24 Axplorer

-Stage-0/stage-1 research scaffold for using Axplorer as a candidate generator for the SAIR IGP24 inverse Galois competition.
+Research scaffold for using Axplorer as a candidate generator for the SAIR IGP24 inverse Galois competition.

 This project generates, scores, locally improves, deduplicates, and exports